 - Tower Crane ♦

 Tower Crane operators must provide documented proof of at least 500 hours of on-crane seat time plus 500 hours of rigging time.

 Hierarchy of Crane Operation

-The types of cranes each crane type is qualified to operate is also indicated below (i.e. crane operators who are qualified to operate Friction Lattice cranes are also qualified to operate all other Mobile cranes and Boom Trucks but not Tower cranes).
+The types of cranes each crane type is qualified to operate is also indicated below (i.e. crane operators who are qualified to operate Mobile Cranes are qualified to operate all other Mobile cranes and also all Boom Trucks but not Tower cranes).

 1. Friction Lattice Boom Cranes are also known as conventional cranes.

 2. Folding Boom Cranes are also known as Knuckle Boom Cranes and Articulating Boom Cranes (i.e. HIAB).

 3. Tower Cranes include luffing and track mounted cranes.

 † As of January 1, 2017, new registrants who are operators of "Lattice Boom Friction Cranes", "Lattice Boom Hydraulic Cranes", and "Hydraulic Unlimited Tonnage Cranes" will be merged into one certification called "Mobile Crane Operator".

 Crane Operators currently registered in Mobile Crane Operator Hydraulic Unlimited Tonnage, Mobile Crane Operator Lattice Boom Hydraulic Crane or Mobile Crane Operator Lattice Boom Friction Crane may re-register in the new Mobile Crane Operator program, or complete their current program without any changes until July 31, 2019. — ITA BC www.itabc.ca/program/mobile-crane-operator